metahashorg/metahash-fullnode-client/README.md

 This repository contains Metahash Fullnode Client's source code written in C++.

 There are 2 ways to build MetaHash client you may choose from:
-1) build from source code, see [Building](https://github.com/metahashorg/metahash-fullnode-client#building) section below,
+1) build docker container from Dockerfile, see [Create-docker-file](https://github.com/metahashorg/metahash-fullnode-client/wiki/Create-docker-file),
-2) build docker container from Dockerfile, see [Create-docker-file](https://github.com/metahashorg/metahash-fullnode-client/wiki/Create-docker-file)
+2) build from source code, see [Building](https://github.com/metahashorg/metahash-fullnode-client#building) section below.

 For more details about Metahash fullnode client capabilities, installation and usage see [wiki](https://github.com/metahashorg/metahash-fullnode-client/wiki).